grimmelm/nft/nftlaw.md

 make him the copyright owner.
 But Alice hasn't!
 As far as she's concerned, the BAYC terms are just a bunch of words on a website somewhere.
 The copyright system wasn't created with digital tokens in mind and doesn't know about them.
-As far as it's concerned, Alice owns the Bored Ape copyright and hasn't done anything to give up ownership.
+As far as it's concerned, Alice owns the Woodchucker copyright and hasn't done anything to give up ownership.
 Legal contracts typically only bind the people who explicitly agree to them.